teamcubation/byma-financial-report/README.md

 ## Overview

-This API allows users to generate and manage various types of reports and export them in PDF format.
+This API allows users to generate and manage various types of reports and export them in PDF or CSV format.
 The API offers functionality to create, retrieve, and delete reports, as well as to download them in PDF.
 Additionally, the API supports authentication using JWT and enforces role-based access control for managing the reports.